 Accommodations for students with disabilities are based on individual needs and functional limitations.
 It is the student's responsibility to initiate a request for services and remain involved as a committed learner who has taken charge of his/her own needs.
 Due to confidentiality laws governing institutions or higher education, students must disclose their disability and request accommodations from each instructor and/ or other staff members and departments themselves.
 Students with disabling conditions need to request accommodations for every class, quiz, midterm, or final exam as well as for exams.

 To obtain services, students are required to provide the administrative staff with recent professional documentation of their disability.
 This information will be kept confidential and must be received at least one month prior to their start date.
 Should students decide to disclose their disability once on they have started the program, they have two months to submit current professional documentation to the administrative staff.
 Learning disability documentation or ADHD documentation should not be older than three years, except where appropriate documentation is provided by a professional indicating that new testing would not be required, given the individual circumstances.

 10411 E. McDowell Mountain Ranch Rd.
 Scottsdale, AZ 85255Tel: (480) 502-0177 Fax: (480) 502-0178 firstname.lastname@example.org

-We are dedicated to providing the best professional culinary education to individuals pursuing culinary careers.
+We are dedicated to providing the best culinary education.
 Opened in 2007 Classic Cooking Academy is a 501(c)(3) non-profit culinary school located in Scottsdale Arizona.
 The Academy is designed with three very important factors in mind: Classic French technique, fresh ingredients, and you!